legendman89/LogWatcher/README.md

 Run `cmake` or use visual studio (code).
 # Credits
 Thiago for SKSE Menu Framework.<br>
-CharmedBaryon and their team for CommonLibSSE-NG.
+CharmedBaryon and their team for CommonLibSSE-NG.<br>
 Niels Lohmann for JSON.